Mychal Judge: Personal life

-Following his death, a few of Judge's friends and associates revealed that Judge was gay.
+Following his death, several of Judge's friends and associates revealed that he was gay.
 According to Fire Department Commissioner Thomas Von Essen: "I actually knew about his homosexuality when I was in the Uniformed Firefighters Association.
 I kept the secret, but then he told me when I became commissioner five years ago.
 He and I often laughed about it, because we knew how difficult it would have been for the other firemen to accept it as easily as I had.
 I just thought he was a phenomenal, warm, sincere man, and the fact that he was gay just had nothing to do with anything."

-Judge developed a romantic relationship with a Filipino nurse named Al Alvarado in the last year of his life, which Judge documented in his diaries.
+Judge developed a romantic relationship with a Filipino nurse named Al Alvarado in the last year of his life, which he documented in his diaries.
 The two often did not see each other for months because of Judge's work as a firefighter.
+In spite of this relationship, Judge was strict in keeping his vow of celibacy.

 The revelations about his sexual orientation were not without controversy.
 Dennis Lynch, a lawyer, wrote an article about Judge that appeared on the website catholic.org.
-Lynch said that Judge was not gay and that any attempt to define him as gay was due to "homosexual activists" who wanted to "attack the Catholic Church" and turn the priest into a "homosexual icon".
-Others refuted Lynch with evidence that Judge did in fact identify himself as gay, both to others and in his personal journals.
+Lynch argued that Judge was not gay and that any attempt to define him as gay was due to "homosexual activists" who wanted to "attack the Catholic Church" and turn the priest into a "homosexual icon".
+Others refuted Lynch with evidence that Judge did identify himself as gay, both to others and in his personal journals.

 Judge was a long-term member of Dignity, a Catholic LGBT activist organization that advocates for change in the Catholic Church's teaching on homosexuality.
-On October 1, 1986, the Vatican's Congregation for the Doctrine of the Faith issued an encyclical, On the Pastoral Care of Homosexual Persons, which declared homosexuality to be a "strong tendency ordered toward an intrinsic moral evil".
+On October 1, 1986, the Vatican's Congregation for the Doctrine of the Faith issued the document On the Pastoral Care of Homosexual Persons, which declared homosexuality to be a "strong tendency ordered toward an intrinsic moral evil".
 In response, many bishops, including Cardinal John O'Connor, banned Dignity from diocesan churches under their control.
-Judge then welcomed Dignity's AIDS ministry to the Church of St. Francis of Assisi, which is under the control of the Franciscan friars, thereby partially circumventing the cardinal's ban of Dignity.
+Judge then welcomed Dignity's AIDS ministry to the Church of St. Francis of Assisi, which is under the control of the Franciscan friars, thereby partially circumventing the cardinal's ban.

 Judge disagreed with official Catholic teaching regarding homosexuality.
-Judge often asked, "Is there so much love in the world that we can afford to discriminate against any kind of love?"
+He often asked, "Is there so much love in the world that we can afford to discriminate against any kind of love?"